-You’ve probably already heard that Queensway Shopping Centre’s fate is hanging on thin thread – the 45-year-old mall was recently put up for an en bloc sale*, and many people are up in arms.
+Queensway Shopping Centre’s fate had been hanging on thin thread for the longest time — many people were up in arms when news broke of the 45-year-old mall being put up for an en bloc sale*.
 It is, after all, one of Singapore’s oldest shopping complexes and part of the Queenstown Heritage Trail (by the National Heritage Board).

 What’s there at Queensway Shopping Centre?